Volunteering

 Volunteering FAQ

-We know that it's a big step to decide who you would like to volunteer for and in what capacity.
+It can be a big step to decide who you would like to volunteer for and in what capacity.
 We hope that these questions can help you to choose volunteering with Kent Wildlife Trust.

 Do I have to be a member to volunteer?